Code Monkey home page Code Monkey logo

 file_operations

-Storage Info - Display informations about storage, like free space, total space, and used space.
-Show mounted volumes, and their names.
+Storage Info - Displays information about storage, such as free space, total space, and used space.
+Shows mounted volumes and their names.

 Check out the Python implementation as well.